Hungary's strongman Viktor Orban wins third term in power

 The victory could embolden Orban to put more muscle into a Central European alliance against the European Union’s migration policies.
 Orban, Hungary’s longest-serving post-communist premier, opposes deeper integration of the bloc and - teaming up with Poland - has been a fierce critique of Brussels’ policies.

+French far-right leader Marine Le Pen, president of the National Front, was the first to congratulate Orban.

+“Great and clear victory for Viktor Orban in Hungary: reversal of values and mass immigration as promoted by the EU are rejected again.
+Nationalists could win a majority in Europe at the next European elections in 2019,” Le Pen tweeted.

-The election produced a turnout of around 70 percent, exceeding the past three elections.
-Orban is due to speak soon, deputy prime minister Zsolt Semjen said.
+The election produced a turnout of around 70 percent, exceeding the past three votes.

-Some analysts say Fidesz’s support could be the strongest in small towns and villages.
+Some analysts say Fidesz’s support was the strongest in small towns and villages.

 With his firm grip on state media and his business allies in control of regional newspapers, Orban’s message was amplified in the countryside.
 There, many people only watch the state television news channel, which has showed immigrants causing trouble in western European cities night after night.